oracle/docker-images/OracleWebLogic/samples/12213-domain-with-resources/README.md

 Example of Image with WLS Domain
 ================================
-This Dockerfile extends the Oracle WebLogic image built under 1221-domain with tag name '1221-domain'
+This Dockerfile extends the Oracle WebLogic image built under 12213-domain with tag name '12213-weblogic-domain-in-volumel' the image under the samples '../12213-domain'.
+To build the 12.2.1.3 domain image run:

+      $ docker build -t 12213-domain-with-resources .

 WLST Offline script are used during Docker image build phase to deploy the